How to Shock Chlorinate Sanitize Wells

-Using a Well Sanitizer Kit with Dry Pellets and Powdered Bleach
+Shock Chlorination Using Dry Pellets or Powdered Bleach

 The dry pellet method (70% calcium hypochlorite) can be used for well, storage tank, or cistern sanitation.
 The amount of tablets and granules used will depend on the amount of water in the system to be sanitized.
 Half of the total treatment will be completed with chlorine pellets and the other half will be completed with granular chlorine slurry.

-Do not run high levels of chlorine into septic system.
+Do not run high levels of chlorine down the drain into the septic system.